rotbau/tkg-service-poc/README.md

 alternately you can use the `/manifests/cluster-auth.sh` script.
 Edit the script with the appropriate supervisor cluster control plane IP and username.
 Supply the TKG cluster namespace and TKG clustername when exectuting the script.

 ` ./cluster-auth.sh app01 tkg-app-01`

+You can determine your supervisor cluster control plane IP [here](#Determine the Supervisor Cluster Kubernetes API Address)

 You will the see the supervisor cluster context as well as any vSphere namespaces the account you logged in with has access to